 There have been warnings from many prominent politicians that London is “becoming a giant suction machine draining the life” away from other areas of the UK.
 Critics have also suggested that Scotland is being disregarded by the government, which could explain why people in these places need support to a much later age than Londoners.

 The current job market and the recent recession have certainly played a role in young people needing financial support from their parents.
 Despite the recent fall in unemployment figures, many young adults are struggling to find work, leaving these grown children facing financial difficulties.
+If you find yourself losing employment for no apparent reason in such a challenging job market, it may be wise to seek legal counsel to understand your rights and explore potential remedies.

 The recent survey has found that weddings are one of the main expenses parents financially contribute to for their kids.
 Of 1,000 parents surveyed, 48% of them helped to finance their children’s wedding and over 7% contributed more than £5,000 to the nuptials.
 Over 57% of the surveyed parents contributed towards their child’s first car, with the average outlay standing at £821.